 4. Treatment methods: While the previous paragraph discussed response methods (deal with ensuring fail-safe operation of the vehicle where an intrusion is detected), treatment methods deal with distributing information related to the subject risk to other potential vulnerable entities before the compromise may be experienced by others.
 Treatment methods involve timely information extraction from impacted parties, their analysis, development of countermeasures and timely dissemination to all relevant stakeholders (such as through an ISAC).
 This approach allows for design of stronger preventive methods in future generations of electronics.
-As outlined earlier, the automotive industry (through Alliance and Global Automakers) is actively exploring information sharing alternatives related to this initiative.
+As outlined earlier, the automotive industry (through Alliance and Global Automakers) is actively exploring information sharing alternatives related to automotive cybersecurity, and NHTSA is closely monitoring activities related to this initiative.